Click Here for Our Recommended Antivirus for Your Device

 What is Alimony?

-Alimony is an allowance, a sum of money which a spouse has to give to the other after the divorce.
+Alimony is an allowance, a sum of money a spouse has to give the other after the divorce.
 It is a legal obligation that the husband has to give a fixed amount of money to his wife after the divorce.

 This can be the other way around as well if the wife earns more, however, there are a few cases of that in the world.

-The amount which is to be paid can be either fixed mutually between the couple or the court decides it.
+The amount which is to be paid can be either fixed mutually between the couple, or the court decides it.
 Mostly, the wife gets half the property from the husband.

 If the child custody is with the wife and the wife chooses to take the alimony, the husband is not obliged to pay the maintenance for the child.
 All these terms are legally formalized during the divorce.